-How To Clean A Ping Pong Paddle: What You’ll Need and Instructions
+How to Clean a Ping Pong Paddle: What You’ll Need and Instructions

-The right ping pong paddle is essential to your game.
-A good paddle has the right feel in your hand, the right responsiveness for your gameplay, and has the proper amount of spring and bounce.
+Having a quality ping pong paddle is essential to your game.
+A good paddle has the right feel in your hand, the right responsiveness for your gameplay, and the proper amount of spring and spin.
 Once you’ve found the perfect paddle, it can make all the difference.
-But ping pong paddles can easily accumulate dust, dirt, and debris during use, along with sweat from your hands.
+But ping pong paddles easily accumulate dust, dirt, and debris during use, along with sweat from your hands.

 Here are some of the recommended products to use for cleaning a ping pong paddle:

 Always use a gentle sponge or soft cloth when using rubber cleaners.
 If you need to scrub, you can use a soft nylon brush or an old soft toothbrush to tackle stubborn residue.